Relational Database

 Queries

-Find search key k
+Find search key k.

-to child node if exists - Else, follow
+- Else, follow Pn

 - Follow